-Background and main findings
+Background and Main Findings

 Werndale Hospital was first registered in September 1991.
-An announced inspection was undertaken on the 26 October 2009.
+An announced inspection was undertaken on the 5 November 2010.
 The hospital is situated in the village of Bancyfelin approximately six miles from Carmarthen.
 The Hospital was registered for twenty eight (28) inpatient beds and also provided outpatient facilities, theatre suite, x-ray, pathology and pharmacy departments.

-The hospital looked clean and well maintained both internally and externally.
+The hospital appeared clean and well maintained both internally and externally.
 Adequate car parking facilities were available, which provided easy access to all users; this included specific disabled parking spaces.
 The reception area looked welcoming with adequate seating facilities for patients and visitors.
 The bilingual reception staff were professional and approachable in their dealings with the public.

 The reception area led directly to the outpatient and the X-ray department.
-The inspection team saw patients being greeted in a professional manner by the staff in these departments.
+The Inspection team members saw patients being greeted in a professional manner by the staff in these departments.